GLOBAL TRACTOR MARKET

 INDIA TRACTOR MARKET

-India tractor market has come out unscathed as the COVID pandemic rages within the country.
-Rural markets are leading the rebound even as many urban and semi urban centres remain under partial lockdown.
+India’s tractor market has come out unscathed as the COVID pandemic rages within the country.
+Rural markets are leading the rebound even as many urban and semi-urban centers remain under partial lockdown.

-After implementing BS6 emission norms (equivalent of Euro 6) for auto industry, the tractor market is now gearing up to adopt BS TR-Tractor EM-Emission (TREM) 4 norms (for tractors over 50 HP) by October 2020.
+After implementing BS6 emission norms (equivalent of Euro 6) for the auto industry, the tractor market is now gearing up to adopt BS TR-Tractor EM-Emission (TREM) 4 norms (for tractors over 50 HP) by October 2021.

-On the manufacturer side, the migration to the new norms would require an upgradation of fuel injection system, exhaust after-treatment and the electronic control unit costing ~$2 Million per manufacturer per engine type.
+On the manufacturer’s side, the migration to the new norms would require up-gradation of the fuel injection system, exhaust after-treatment and the electronic control unit costing ~$2 Million per manufacturer per engine type.